uqlibrary/uqlibrary-autosuggest-input/README.md

 * Please adhere to the Polymer code style guide provided at [Style Guide](http://polymerelements.github.io/style-guide/).
 * Colors and common styles are imported (bower install) from [uqlibrary-styles](http://github.com/uqlibrary/uqlibrary-styles).
-* GitHub pages should be updated after every commit to Master by running `generate-gh-pages.sh` in the `bin` directory
+* GitHub pages should be updated after every commit to `master` branch by running `bin/generate-gh-pages.sh`

 ## Testing